18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 targeting determinations.
 This has facilitated the oversight team’s assessment of whether the individual targeting decisions made by NSA analysts under Section 702 were justified by a foreign intelligence purpose.

-16
-Recommendation 2: Update the FBI’s Minimization Procedures to Accurately Reflect the Bureau’s Querying of Section 702 Data for Non– Foreign Intelligence Matters, and Place Additional Limits on the FBI’s Use of Section 702 Data in Such Matters
+### Recommendation 2: Update the FBI’s Minimization Procedures to Accurately Reflect the Bureau’s Querying of Section 702 Data for Non–Foreign Intelligence Matters, and Place Additional Limits on the FBI’s Use of Section 702 Data in Such Matters
-Status:
-Implemented
+**Status:
+Implemented**

-Text of the Board’s Recommendation:
+**Text of the Board’s Recommendation:**
 The FBI’s minimization procedures should be updated to more clearly reflect the actual practice for conducting U.S. person queries, including the frequency with which Section 702 data may be searched when making routine queries as part of FBI assessments and investigations.
-Further, some additional limits should be placed on the FBI’s use and dissemination of Section 702 data in connection with non–foreign intelligence criminal matters.3
+Further, some additional limits should be placed on the FBI’s use and dissemination of Section 702 data in connection with non–foreign intelligence criminal matters.
+(3)

-Explanation for the Recommendation:
+**Explanation for the Recommendation:**
 Even though FBI analysts and agents who solely work on non–foreign intelligence crimes are not required to conduct queries of databases containing Section 702 data, they are permitted to conduct such queries and many do conduct such queries.
 This is not clearly